Marmalade-NG/marmalade-ng/doc/source/concepts.rst

 Marmalade-V2 contains 15 standard policies that can be declared by tokens.

-Every policy has a static dependency to the ledger:
+Every policy has a static dependency on the ledger:
   - For security: The policies need to refer to the ledger capabilities.
   - Some policies need some functions declared by the ledger for doing some basic account management, like retrieving guards, creating accounts.